charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### clprolf AND ALGORITHMS WRITING INFLUENCE

 clprolf has been created only to simplify and help in object-oriented code writing and understanding.
 That said, we can notice that clprolf acts as a tool for supporting algorithm writing too, indirectly.
-For example, underst could bring clues for helping hard algorithms, as well as the class roles, for example.
+For example, underst could bring clues for helping hard algorithms, as well as the object roles, for example.
 Writing a sorter algorithm with a simu_comp_as_worker, or a simu_real_world_obj, could bring us different perspectives, and that is quite easy to demonstrate, with an example.
 The developper is free to use clprolf's aids and tools as he wants, and can keep it as neutral as he wants. clprolf is a object-oriented language, with object-oriented fundations, like inheritance, encapsulation, or polymorphism.
 It never goes outside of the scope of the object-oriented topic, about the class and interface roles.
 I think that the influence of clprolf about algorithms writing is due to making well-designed objects, or methods, nothing more.
 So it's a testament that it is an indirect influence.

 * AN EXAMPLE OF WRITING A INSERTION SORTER CLASS, WITH BOTH SIMU_COMP_AS_WORKER AND SIMU_REAL_WORLD_OBJ